 On March 11, 2020, the World Health Organization designated COVID-19 as a global pandemic.
-Various policies and initiatives have been implemented to reduce the transmission of COVID-19, including travel bans and restrictions, postponement of non-essential medical surgeries, limiting access to medical facilities, and adoption of social distancing and remote working policies.
-Local, state and national governments continue to emphasize the importance of essential medical personnel and we remain open to meet the needs of our communities.
+Various policies and initiatives were implemented to reduce the transmission of COVID-19, including travel bans and restrictions, postponement of non-essential medical surgeries, limiting access to medical facilities, and adoption of social distancing and remote working policies.
 Employee and patient safety is our first priority, and as a result, we put preparedness plans in place for our employees, especially our clinical personnel, and modified our clinical protocols to limit unnecessary patient encounters.

-These measures do not appear to be negatively impacting our patient attrition rate at this time, but we cannot assure you that future governmental policies and initiatives will not significantly disrupt our operations or adversely affect our ability to provide services to our patients in the future.
-In addition, our ability to assess potential patients in hospitals varies by hospital and city, but overall our business of setting up new patients in the home is continuing although at lower levels than in recent periods.
-While governmental and other restrictions have not had a material impact on our consolidated operating results for the year ended December 31, 2021, it is possible that more significant disruptions could occur if the COVID-19 pandemic continues for a prolonged period of time and we cannot assure you that demand for our products and services will continue or that we will be able to maintain operations necessary to satisfy such demand, including sufficient personnel, supply chains and distributions channels.
+At this time, COVID-19 related measures do not appear to be negatively impacting our patient attrition rate, but we cannot assure you that future governmental policies and initiatives will not significantly disrupt our operations or adversely affect our ability to provide services to our patients in the future.
+During the COVID-19 public health emergency ("PHE") our ability to assess potential patients in hospitals has varied by hospital and city, but overall our business of setting up new patients in the home has continued.
+On January 30, 2023, the Biden Administration announced that it plans to end the COVID-19 PHE on May 11, 2023.
+At the end of the COVID-19 PHE, many waivers and flexibilities applicable during the COVID-19 pandemic will become unavailable.
+While COVID-19 related measures have not had a material impact on our consolidated operating results for the year ended December 31, 2022, we cannot predict at this time the impact that the end of the COVID-19 PHE will have on our business and financial condition.
+It is also possible that the U.S. government will ultimately decide not to end the COVID-19 PHE on May 11, 2023, creating additional uncertainties about our future business and financial condition.
+Accordingly, we cannot assure you that demand for our products and services will continue or that we will be able to maintain operations necessary to satisfy such demand, including sufficient personnel, supply chains and distributions channels.